On the uniqueness and stability of dictionaries for sparse representation of noisy signals: Introduction

-Here, we prove very generally that uniqueness and stability is an expected property of the sparse linear coding model.
-More specifically, dictionaries that preserve sparse codes (e.g., satisfy a ``spark condition'') are identifiable from as few as \mbox{$N = m(k-1){m \choose k} + m$} noisy sparse linear combinations of their columns up to an error that is linear in the noise (Thm.~\ref{DeterministicUniquenessTheorem}).
-In fact, provided $n \geq \min(2k,m)$, in almost all cases the dictionary learning problem is well-posed (as per Hadamard \cite{Hadamard1902}) given enough data (Cor.~\ref{ProbabilisticCor}).
-Moreover, these explicit, algorithm-independent guarantees hold without assuming the recovered matrix satisfies a spark condition, and even when the number $m$ of dictionary elements is unknown.
+Here, we prove very generally that uniqueness and stability is a typical property of sparse dictionary learning.
+More specifically, we show that matrices injective on a sparse domain are identifiable from \mbox{$N = m(k-1){m \choose k} + m$} noisy linear combinations of $k$ of their $m$ columns up to an error that is linear in the noise (Thm.~\ref{DeterministicUniquenessTheorem}).
+In fact, provided $n \geq \min(2k,m)$, in almost all cases the problem is well-posed, as per Hadamard \cite{Hadamard1902}, given a sufficient amount of data (Thm.~\ref{robustPolythm} and Cor.~\ref{ProbabilisticCor}).

+Our guarantees also hold for a related (and perhaps more commonly posed, e.g. \cite{rehnsommer2007}) optimization problem seeking a dictionary minimizing the average number of elementary waveforms required to reconstruct each sample of the dataset (Thm.~\ref{SLCopt}).
+To practical benefit, our results impose no restrictions on learned dictionaries (e.g., that they, too, be injective over some sparse domain) beyond an upper bound on dictionary size, which is necessary in any case to avoid trivial solutions (e.g., allowing $m = N$).